decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 > [!NOTE]
 > You can check out the progress of the deployment on [Qwak](https://www.qwak.com/lp/end-to-end-mlops/?utm_source=github&utm_medium=referral&utm_campaign=decodingml).

-After the deployment is finished (it will take a while) you can call it by calling:
+After the deployment is finished (it will take a while), you can call it by calling:
 ```shell
 make call-inference-pipeline
 ```